department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2022-audit/research/audit-conversation-guide.md

 Now I'm going to ask you to open a new tab in your chosen browser and go to VA.gov.
 Once you're there and before you log in, please share your screen with me.
 Let me know if you need any help doing that.

-*Once they are sharing their screen* Okay greatm, thank you!
+*Once they are sharing their screen* Okay great, thank you!
 I'm going to pause the recording while you log in. *Pause the recordinng* You can go ahead and log in now.

 *Once they are past the login screen, restart the recording.*

 - Okay so I'm going to ask you to think out loud while the next page loads.
 Any thoughts you're having would be helpful to hear.
 - *Once the full page has loaded* You said you use VA.gov to do X. Tell me how you'd go about doing/looking into X from here.
-- Is there anything you're expecting to see on this page that you don't see?
 - Let's scroll down to the education and training section.
 Can you tell me what you think this section is for?
 - Are any of the links in this section of interest to you? *(If not)* How do you feel about seeing this section on My VA?
 - Let's scroll down to the saved applications section.
 What do you think this section is for?
 What does "saved applications" mean to you?
 - If you filled out an application and submitted it to VA, would you expect to see that application here or somewhere else?
+- Is there anything you're expecting to see on this page that you don't see?

 ### Things to watch for:

 - Are certain sections taking a long time to load?
 How do veterans react to loading times?
+If there are any errors, how do veterans react to those?
 - Are veterans able to find their top tasks easily?
 Can they act on them or get the info they're interested in?
 - Is there anything veterans are looking for specifically that's not on My VA?
 - How do veterans who use education benefits react to the education section?
-What about veterans who do not use educatio benefits, and those who are not interested?
+What about veterans who do not use education benefits, and those who are not interested?
-- Is it clear that saved applications have not been submitted or do we need additional context or cotent changes in this secton to convey that?
+- Is it clear that saved applications have not been submitted or do we need additional context or content changes in this section to convey that?

 ## Task goal: Determine if showing all sections all the time on My VA has made the page more, less, or equally usable compared to its current state.